AravCodesZA/BigFiveBuys/README.md

 # BigFiveBuys

 A secure, responsive, and user-friendly South African **C2C e-commerce platform**, built to empower local entrepreneurs, informal traders, and digital buyers.
-Designed with simplicity and trust at its core, BigFiveBuys offers a modern alternative to OLX and Facebook Marketplace — owned, hosted, and operated locally.
+Designed with simplicity and trust at its core, BigFiveBuys offers a modern alternative to OLX and Facebook Marketplace which is owned, hosted, and operated locally.

 ---